-Description of the Plan
+1. Description of the Plan

-The following description of The Savings Plan of Xerox Corporation and the Xerographic Division, UNITE HERE (the "Plan") provides only general information.
+The following description of the Xerox Corporation Savings Plan (the "Plan") provides only general information.
 Participants should refer to the summary plan description and the plan document for a more complete description of the Plan's provisions.